maldorne/hexagon/docs/install/compile/readme.md

     in `dgd/src/Makefile`.
   * Change the inner working of the `restore_object` kfun, so it does not reset all non-static variables that do not hold object values when restoring the object.
 This is the default mode in MudOS.
+To change this, in the file `src/kfun/file.cpp` there are some lines commented in the function `kf_restore_object`.

 ### Compile the driver